schech1/uptime-buddy/README.md

 ## Data Privacy

 Uptime Mate does not save, share or forward any data.

-The data that is fetched from the backend is only displayed on your device.
-The Apple Watch or iOS apps do not store any data locally on the devices, except the address of your backend.
-This is needed to keep setting over reboots.
+- Everything runs locally, no hidden backend, etc.
+- All data is just displayed and cached on your Apple Watch.
+All data is gone, when the App is deleted.
+- Only read requests are done to Websockets! (`getMonitors`, `getHearbeats`).
+- No write/modifications are done on UptimeKuma.

+The Apple Watch App requests the follwing data from Uptime Kuma:
+- List of Monitors with ```status, name, type, lastUpdate and id```
+- List of the last 60 Heartbeats (```ID, status, pingResponse, heartbeatTimestamp```)

 ## Related Projects